-From New York City: You can rent a car and drive 5 hours to the inn.
+From New York City (multiple airports): You can rent a car and drive 5 hours to the inn.
 OR take an Amtrak train to one of our nearby stations (Bellows Falls, VT or Rutland, VT).
-From there, you can hire us to transport you from the train station to your starting inn.
+From there, you can hire us* to transport you from the train station to your starting inn.

-Burlington, VT: You can rent a car and enjoy the scenic two hour drive.
-(But choose the scenic route and plan extra time.
+Burlington, VT (Burlington International Airport): You can rent a car and enjoy the scenic two-hour drive.
+(Be sure to choose scenic Route 100 and plan extra time.
 The journey can be a part of your fun!)

 Bradley Airport in Hartford, CT, or Manchester Regional Airport of Manchester, NH, or Albany International Airport of Albany, NY: Rent a car and drive two hours to your starting inn.